IFU for Medical Devices

 A company should identify the tasks to be performed to achieve the required results.
 They should evaluate the competencies which are needed to perform these tasks successfully and designate the tasks and responsibilities to persons who cover these competencies.

-In some cases, only one person may be assigned to cover all responsibilities and tasks but in large organizations several persons, or maybe even a team or whole department, may be set up.
+In some cases, only one person may be assigned to cover all responsibilities and tasks but in large organisations several persons, or maybe even a team or whole department, may be set up.

 When creating instructions for medical devices, you will find out that there is more to do than just technical writing.